Bacterial taxonomy: Early formal classifications

-Furthermore, the families into which the class was subdivided changed from author to author and for some, such as Zipf, the names were in German and not in Latin.
+Furthermore, the families into which the class was subdivided changed from author to author and for some, such as Zipf (1917), the names were in German and not in Latin.

-The first edition of the Bacteriological Code in 1947 sorted out several problems.
+The first edition of the Bacteriological Code in 1947 set a standardised system and authority for the classification of Bacteria.

-A. R. Prévot's system) had four subphyla and eight classes, as follows:
+A. R. Prévot's system (1958) had four subphyla and eight classes, as follows: